Quality of Life Survey 7 (2023/24)

 QoL survey data can be analysed at the provincial, municipal and ward levels, which provides particular value given the diverse population and extremely high levels of inequality in the GCR.
 Given the commitment of South Africa’s post-apartheid government to improving standards of living in the country, through the provision of basic services, QoL provides great value as a tracking tool and a rich information resource for policy makers and the public wanting to observe where progress has been made and where gaps remain.

-The implementation of the GCRO Quality of Life Survey, with six iterations to date, is an enormous undertaking.
-The preparations for the 7th survey iteration are underway.
-Key preparatory activities include budgeting, development of time frames, stakeholder engagement, and the exploration of potential thematic focus areas for QoL 7.
+The implementation of the GCRO’s QoL Survey, with six iterations to date, is an enormous undertaking.
+The preparations for the launch of the 7th survey iteration started in late 2021.
+Key preparatory activities included budgeting, tender advertisement and adjudication, determining project time frames, high-level stakeholder engagement, and questionnaire development which included the exploration of potential thematic focus areas for QoL 7.

 Methodological feasibility study

 As part of the preparations for the initial step to undertaking QoL 7, the GCRO conducted a feasibility study from late 2021 to early 2022.
 The study employed mixed methods to explore potential strategies to reduce the difficulty and cost of implementing a QoL survey.
 It involved secondary analysis of QoL 6 survey implementation metadata for an enhanced understanding of survey yield in different areas as well as the effectiveness of various approaches to negotiating access.
 More than 20 key informant interviews (KIIs) with gatekeepers, community and security groups, and ward councillors were conducted to better understand their preferences and experiences with providing access for survey teams.